 The all-farmer board, which administers the national soybean checkoff program in the Commonwealth, approved research projects focusing on crop management practices and research benefiting animal agriculture, the largest domestic user of soymeal and the largest sector of Pennsylvania’s agricultural industry.

 Funding grants were approved for the following crop production research projects:

 Pennsylvania On-Farm Network (Penn State)

-Funding grants were approved for the following research projects in support of Pennsylvania’s animal agriculture industry:
+Funding was approved for the following research project in support of Pennsylvania’s animal agriculture industry: